awesomephant/notes/_posts/2018-01-31-design-studio.md

 At least they're not making ads to get poor kids to join the army [like these assholes](http://www.karmarama.com/work/this-is-belonging/).

 Looks like they did [branding for a private student lender](https://www.wearedesignstudio.com/works/future-finance/), which seems problematic.
 They've deleted the page between the talk and today (Febuary 3), but [it's cached over here](https://webcache.googleusercontent.com/search?q=cache:yCjuq2RJ-j8J:https://www.wearedesignstudio.com/works/future-finance/+&cd=1&hl=en&ct=clnk&gl=uk).
+If you care about "making a positive difference", shouldn't you work to make education free?